-Additives in Cat and Dog Food Factsheet
+Additives in Cat & Dog Food

 The EU authorises additives on the grounds of safety, technical need and efficacy.
-The authorisation process is rigorous and additives are periodically reviewed.
-As part of this process, if safety requirements are not met the additives are not approved for use regardless of how technologically useful the particular additive might be.
+The authorisation process is rigorous, and additives are periodically reviewed.
+As part of this process, if safety requirements are not met, the additives are not approved for use, regardless of how technologically useful the particular additive might be.

 As in human food, additives may be used, for example, to protect the nutritional values and goodness of a product or enhance the nutritional profile of a product so that it can deliver complete nutrition (e.g. the addition of vitamins, minerals, amino acids).

 There is no proven scientific evidence currently available to suggest a link between behavioural problems in pets and additives in pet food (Case 2014*).
 The most common causes of behavioural problems in pets include fear, inadequate early socialisation and training, and poor behavioural/emotional husbandry.
-Professor Peter Neville (founding partner of the Centre of Applied Pet Ethology) stated that in over 25 years of veterinary referral behaviour practice he has never seen a single case of a behaviour problem in dogs that could be directly linked to additives in pet food or that could be verified in any form of physiological test.
+Professor Peter Neville (founding partner of the Centre of Applied Pet Ethology) stated that in over 25 years of veterinary referral behaviour practice, he has never seen a single case of a behaviour problem in dogs that could be directly linked to additives in pet food or that could be verified in any form of physiological test.

 Where can I find more information on the additives in cat & dog food?

 Any pet food manufacturer can provide further information on the additives in their products and contact information is on the pet food packaging.
 Information on all permitted additives used in animal nutrition, including pet food, is available on the Europa website and in the “register of feed additives” section.